To the Sound of the Mambo: Reviews

 The music of the Cuba Damaso Perez Prado could not go unnoticed in the Mexican cinema of the 1950s.
-Chano Urueta was the director responsible for giving life to this musical revue with a minimal plot, in which Roberto Romagna served as presenter, and the eccentric comedian Adalberto Martínez "Resortes" with the figure of Amalia Aguilar, rose like star in a film rife with musical numbers and attractive presences.
+Chano Urueta was the director responsible for this musical revue with a minimal plot.
+In which Roberto Romagna served as presenter, and starring eccentric comedian Adalberto Martínez "Resortes".
 The film is a document of great value for the musical rhythms of those days, with numbers of great artists like Rita Montaner and Perez Prado and the singer Pedro Galindo with mariachis, pianist Juan Bruno Tarraza and many others.
-Besides the music of Perez Prado, one also has the opportunity to see him as an actor, and watch "Resortes", Aguilar, Page, the voluptuous Dolly Sisters, and the young rising star Anabel Gutiérrez, enjoying the rhythm of the mambo.
+Besides the music of Perez Prado, he performed as an actor.
+Onscreen presences include Amalia Aguilar, Joan Page, the voluptuous Dolly Sisters, and the young rising star Anabel Gutiérrez.